-It is common for people to use Facebook when looking for reviews or more information about your dental practice.
+It is common for people to use Facebook when looking for reviews or more information about dental practices.
 In this instance, you need to treat Facebook like it is Google search results.
-After a user clicks on the dental practice’s Facebook profile and leaves without visiting your website, you can target them with specific ads.
+After a user clicks on the dental practice’s Facebook profile and leaves without visiting your websites, you can target them with specific ads.
 This remarketing effort will bring their attention back to your profile, and ultimately, your website.

 11. Offer Discounts, But Be Selective

 Discounts can be useful to grab new patient interest.
 Make sure you are offering discounts in a way that allows you to stand out from your competitors.
-View these discounts as an investment for new patient sign-ups or towards specific services.
+View these discounts like a marketing investment for new patient sign-ups or towards a specific service.
 Just make sure to track the effectiveness of each promotion.

 12. Offer Prepaid Appointment Incentives

-Speaking of promotions; offer a discount to your patients who prepay for their appointments.
+Speaking of promotions; offer a discount to your customers who prepay for their appointment.
 When the appointment is prepaid, patients are more likely to stick to the schedule and not cancel.
 The discount does not need to be substantial, but rather a little sweetener.
 Promotions and discounts are always an important part of your dental marketing strategy.

 Stay engaged with local business and doctors.
-This professional network allows you to cross refer patients between one another.
+This professional network allows you to cross-refer patients between one another.
 Make sure you trust your network.
 Patients value the opinion of other professionals they already know.
 You can even create an advertising and marketing strategy between businesses within your network.
 Other businesses will be eager to work with a dental professional.

 We are the professionals you want to contact.